Knee braces are popular garments for knee problems. You know braces may reduce pain and support your knee, but… How do knee braces work?

 - People with healthy ligaments.

-If you have a ligament injury, a rehabilitative or functional brace will be a better option.
+But if you have a ligament injury, a rehabilitative or functional brace will be a better option.

 How to choose the right size of knee brace